sinclairzx81/typedriver/readme.md

 })
 ```

-Where the above design is achieved with the following TS definitions (Expand to View)
+Where the above interface design is achieved with the following TS definitions

 <details>

-<summary>TypeDriver Route Definition</summary>
+<summary>Route Interface Definition (Expand)</summary>

 ```typescript